 The last thing you want is a cave cricket skipping around like a fuckin’ bouncy ball.

-The best part is that since a cave cricket has basically no defense other than to look scary, a cave cricket will sometimes leap at you in attempt to scare you away.
+Cave Crickets are really quite pitiful despite their size and appearance.
+They don’t bite, they don’t sting, they don’t attack in any way.
+Their only means of defense is size.
+In last ditch efforts, a cave cricket will sometimes leap at you before retreating; buying itself a few seconds for its getaway.
 It works!
 When I was younger, a cricket jumped onto my bare leg once.
 In another, more recent, encounter, I opened an outside door only to have a cricket leap out like some friggin’ jack in the box.
-It slammed against my bicycle’s tire twice before retreating to god knows where.
+It slammed against my bicycle’s tire twice before scrambling to lord knows where.

 The Attack Plan